 - Serve garnished with more herbs and/or butter, if desired.

-- The smaller the florets are cut, and the fewer thick stems there are, the shorter time this will take to cook.
+- Time Saving Tip: The smaller the florets are cut, and the fewer thick stems there are, the shorter time this will take to cook.
 To save time, buy pre-cut florets from your grocery store.
 Here's a great tutorial on how to cut a cauliflower into florets.

 - You can use both the florets and the thicker stems.
 However, the stems will take longer to cook.
 I suggest making sure you allot more time for the recipe, and also cook the stems for about 15-20 minutes before adding the florets.